andeevosters/UFOs/README.md

 	* This is because the data is all saved as lower-case, and proper names are not typically searched that way.
 	* In regards to a drop-down, this would help people to know not to search for the United States as such, but rather as "us".
 	* Alternatively, the data itself could be cleaned up and formatted for optimal search results.
+	* More data can be added to the table so that there's more than two weeks of data to parse through.